saantdahal/Gallery/README.md

    - Clean the build: `flutter clean`
    - Rebuild: `flutter pub get && flutter build apk --flavor production -t lib/main_prod.dart`

-## 📄 License

-This project is licensed under the terms specified in the LICENSE file.

 ## 👥 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.